Genmab and Synaffix Enter into License Agreement for ADC Technology

-- Genmab secures rights for conducting research on ADCs against multiple drug targets with options for exclusive worldwide development and commercialization of resulting therapies

-- Synaffix to receive an upfront payment of USD $4.5 million with a total deal value of up to USD $415 million plus tiered single digit royalties on sales of successfully commercialized therapies

-COPENHAGEN, Denmark and AMSTERDAM, Netherlands; 4 January, 2022 — Genmab A/S GMAB and Synaffix B.V., announced today that Genmab and Synaffix have signed a license agreement providing Genmab broad access to Synaffix's ADC technologies.
+COPENHAGEN, Denmark and AMSTERDAM, Jan.
+4, 2022 /PRNewswire/ -- Genmab A/S GMAB and Synaffix B.V., announced today that Genmab and Synaffix have signed a license agreement providing Genmab broad access to Synaffix's ADC technologies.
 Genmab is granted exclusive research rights to utilize Synaffix ADC technologies for one drug target with the option for the worldwide development and commercialization of the resulting ADCs.
 Genmab has the option to exercise exclusive research and commercial licenses for additional targets.

 For each specific target nominated under the license agreement, Genmab gains exclusive access to Synaffix's clinical-stage GlycoConnect™ antibody conjugation technology, HydraSpace™ polar spacer technology, as well as select toxSYN™ linker-payloads, each designed to enable ADCs with best-in-class efficacy and tolerability for the development of multiple potential therapies.